-Jackson Forbes, dissatisfied businessman and compulsive gambler, is planning to disappear from his own life.
-Then he gets kidnapped - could this be the solution?
+Jackson Forbes, failed artist, dissatisfied businessman and compulsive gambler, is planning to disappear from his own life.
+Then he is kidnapped.
+Is this the solution or his worst nightmare?

 Find out what happens to Eva when she travels back in time to try and change her past.
 A Time For Penance is available in Kindle version from Amazon now by clicking on the big red button below.